Application Health

 2. Provide an Inline Reporter Factory

-Inline reporter are used to capture lifecycle events and send them to a monitoring service (like an analytics tool or error logger).
-Inline reporters are injected into the HTML during server-side rendering.
-This allows to detect errors and performance issues early, even before the app is fully up and running.
+Inline reporter is used to capture lifecycle events and send them to a monitoring service (like an analytics tool or error logger).
+Inline reporter is injected into the HTML during server-side rendering.
+This allows detecting errors and performance issues early, even before the app is fully up and running.

 Key Events Sent Through Inline Reporters: